castillosdev/castleworks/README.md

 ### 3. Timber Templating Engine

-CasteWorks is built with Timber, which leverages the power of the Twig templating engine.
+CastleWorks is built with Timber, which leverages the power of the Twig templating engine.
 This separation of logic and presentation ensures clean and maintainable code, making it easier to manage complex WordPress themes.

 ### 4. Custom Post Types and Fields

-CasteWorks provides tools for creating custom post types and fields, allowing you to define and manage your data in a structured way within the WordPress admin interface.
+CastleWorks provides tools for creating custom post types and fields, allowing you to define and manage your data in a structured way within the WordPress admin interface.

 ### 5. Extensible and Developer-Friendly